An Augmented Reality Experience in the Presidio

 Zhaoyan “Yuki” Li, Graphic Designer

-Yuki is a graphic designer based out of Las Vegas who made a lot of the stuff you see in Day of Days – including this webpage!
+Yuki is a graphic designer based out of Las Vegas who made a lot of the stuff you see on our webpages.

 Natalia Arévalo, Producer